 NHS Interim People Plan, NHS England and Improvement, 2019

 Please note that this offer is only available to ICSs.
 If you are looking for a leadership development for yourself, please look at the other programmes available.
-If you are a SRO or Human Resources & Organisational Development Lead (or equivalent) in an ICS and are interested in your system taking part, please contact using the details on the enquiries tab.
+If you are a senior responsible officer (SRO) or Human Resources and Organisational Development Lead (or equivalent) in an ICS and are interested in your system taking part, please contact using the details on the enquiries tab.

 About Leading for System Change